SyncfusionExamples/How-to-add-benchmark-line-in-Blazor-chart/README.md

 # How-to-add-benchmark-line-in-Blazor-chart

-This article explains how to add a benchmark line in [Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts).
+This article explains how to add a benchmark line in Blazor Chart Component.

-**Creating benchmark line in blazor chart using ChartAnnotations**
+**Creating benchmark line in Blazor chart**

-You can represent a Benchmark line in [Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) component by using [ChartAnnotations](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotations.html).
+The benchmark line can be achieved in the [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) component by using [ChartAnnotations](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotations.html).
 Annotations are texts, shapes, or images that are used to highlight a specific region on interest in chart.

 The [ChartAnnotations](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotations.html) property allows to add annotations to the chart.
 Using [ContentTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotation.html#Syncfusion_Blazor_Charts_ChartAnnotation_ContentTemplate) property, we can insert any html element that needs to be displayed in the chart area.